 In a game of Statues, the facilitator of the game will randomly and suddenly stop while holding a specific position.
 This position can be as subtle as a hand on the chin or crossed arms, or as grand as bodybuilding poses or the splits.
 The last player to copy the facilitator’s position loses the round and receives a penalty.
 This penalty can be buying a round of drinks for everyone, completing a dare, and so on.

-As the name of the game suggests, These Cards Will Get You Drunk is a deck of cards containing instructions for various challenges and activities.
+As the name of this bachelor party game for grooms suggests, These Cards Will Get You Drunk is a deck of cards containing instructions for various challenges and activities.
 This alleviates the responsibility of having to come up with creative and absurd dares.
 Not only is this an effective ice-breaker, but it is also a truly entertaining and engaging way to get everyone drunk.

 One example of instruction in the cards is “Everyone votes on who is the most indecisive.
 That person picks someone to drink.”
 For more options, the brand has produced a second pack of cards with the same intent.